StephenWinters95/FLIT_Main_Ste/README_Features.md

 Particularly, no 'My Planner' option as an unregistered user doesnt have access to this feature.
 ![Navbar-unregistered user](./django_financial_planner/docs/readme_images/f02-unregistered-user.png?raw=true "Navbar reflecting first-time or casual user")

-* Pagination of article content
+* Pagination of article content:

 In order to make the site more usable, and to speed up page load times, the number of articles which load at once is currently set to 4; this may increase or decrease as the site matures.
 Page back/ page forward buttons appear below the article summaries.